TURKEY – Southeast Anatolia (Diyarbakir, Gaziantep, Mardin, Batman, Urfa)

 Image result for Zeynel Abidin Mosque Complex

-Both served as significant centres of education and science since built.
+Both have been significant centres of education and science.
 Nusaybin has been under Muslim control since the Arab conquest of 640.
 According to Syriac sources, the money required for the construction of Zeynel Abidin Mosque was given by two Christian priests with the idea of spending money on the way to God.
 The survival of the church for 1600 years is a testament to the Muslim respect for Mor Yakup.
-Both were built on land belonging to the same foundation with common cemeteries, shrines, madrasah and school.
+Both were built on land belonging to the same foundation with common cemeteries, shrines, madrasahs and schools.

 MIDYAT

-While the main church was being renovated, the monks were presently praying in the Church of the Virgin Mary built in the 6th century.
+While the main church was being renovated, the monks prayed in the Church of the Virgin Mary built in the 6th century.
 It was fully renovated in 1991 with paintings of Christ on the walls done in 1992.
 The crypt (Beth Qadishe, “the House of Saints”) has over 12 000 relics of saints and martyrs.

 MARDIN (pop 764,000)